Richard Golian

 “World peace cannot be safeguarded without the making of creative efforts proportionate to the dangers which threaten it.”

-And even though the official European anthem is purely instrumental — so that no single language is favored — its most widely sung version in Latin speaks clearly about world peace.
+And even though the official European anthem is purely instrumental — so that no single language is favoured — its most widely sung version in Latin speaks clearly about world peace.
 The first stanza goes:

 Est Europa nunc unita,